AutoCodeRoverSG/code-rover-bot/README.md

 # AutoCodeRover GitHub Bot

+## Set up as GitHub App

+1. Go to [this link](https://github.com/organizations/AutoCodeRoverSG/settings/apps/code-rover-bot/installations) and install code-rover-bot App in your repository.
+Note that this link should be changed to a marketplace link once the App is published.

+2. Set `OPENAI_API_KEY` in your repository.
+This should set in `Settings -> Secrets and variables -> Actions`.
+In `Repository variables`, create a new variable with name `OPENAI_API_KEY` whose value is your own key.
+  - If you want to use the Anthropic models, set `ANTHROPIC_API_KEY` with similar steps.

+> [!NOTE]
+> For GitHub App, you should set your keys in Repository **variables**.

 ## Set up as GitHub Action

 1. In your repository, create a new workflow file (e.g. `acr_bot.yml`) in `.github/workflows/`.
 Then, copy the content of `workflow_template.yml` in this repository to your newly created workflow file.